mlc-mlapis/docs/src/documentation/services/runtimes/php.md

 The Zerops PHP service is based on a [Linux LXD container](/documentation/overview/projects-and-services-structure.html#services-containers) with **Ubuntu** **==v18.04.06==**.
 It has the [Composer dependency manager](#pre-installed-php-composer), a lot of popular [PHP modules and extensions](#pre-installed-php-modules-and-extensions), together with the Git version control system pre-installed.

-### Two ways to do it

 There are two possible ways to create a new PHP service.
-Either manually in the Zerops GUI, as described in the [rest of this document](#which-version-to-choose), or using the Zerops [import functionality](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project).
+Either manually in the [Zerops GUI](#through-the-zerops-gui-interface), or using the Zerops [import functionality](/documentation/export-import/project-service-export-import.html#how-to-export-import-a-project).

-#### A simple import example in the YAML syntax
+### Using the import functionality

 Zerops uses a YAML definition format to describe the structure.
+View the complete specification of the [import/export syntax in the YAML format](/documentation/export-import/project-service-export-import.html#used-yaml-specification).

-To import a service, you can use something similar to the following.
-This is the case for when the Apache web server is used, but similar syntax can also be used for the Nginx web server.
+To import a PHP service when the Apache web server is used (similar syntax can also be used for the Nginx web server), you can use something similar to the following:

 ```yaml
 services: